p0l1t1c1an/IAState-Classwork/CprE430/Notes/Week12/EmailSecurity/Readme.md

 ### Spam
 - Uses learning to decide what content is spam.
     - System is “trained” to know is spam
+    - Old idea is just based on words / misspelling
+    - Newer is Pictures and words
+    - # of recievers
 - Spam filter will mark the message as spam.
 - Some User agents support spam detection and will move spam email into a spam folder